 - All relevant details are recorded on the Permission to Administer Medication Form, which is then signed by the parent/ carer. - The medication is properly labelled and safely stored during the session.
-All medication should be in its original container, complete with the pharmaceutical label which includes the attendee's name, the date, the type of medicine and the dosage. - Another member of staff acts as a witness to ensure that the correct dosage is given. - Any medication that is administered is recorded on the medication form and the parent will be asked to sign this on collection to acknowledge they are aware the medication has been administered
+All medication should be in its original container, complete with the pharmaceutical label which includes the attendee's name, the date, the type of medicine and the dosage. - Parent/carer should only bring enough medication that is needed for the session.
+If this is a residential then an extra dosage should be provided, in the event we are late travelling back. - Another member of staff acts as a witness to ensure that the correct dosage is given.

-• The parent/carer is handed back any unused medication and this is signed over to the parent.
+- Any medication that is administered is recorded on the medication form and the parent will be asked to sign this on collection to acknowledge they are aware the medication has been administered - The parent/carer is handed back any unused medication and this is signed over to the parent.
 The member of staff must also ask the parent to sign the form

-Where an attendee carries their own medication (asthma pumps or insulin for example), the Club staff will hold onto the medication until it is required, in order to minimise the risk of losing the medication and to ensure the safety of other people at the club.
+Where an attendee carries their own medication (asthma pumps or insulin for example), the Group Lead must ensure that this is easily accessible, either in the attendee's bag, if it is within easy reach or the Group Lead will hold onto the medication until it is required.
+All asthma pumps must be taken outside when the child goes out.
+This is to minimise the risk of losing the medication and to ensure the safety of other people at the club.
 Inhalers should always be labelled with the attendee's name.

 In some circumstances Club staff may require additional training for certain medication, e.g. an Epi Pen.
-Karen Double will arrange training at the earliest opportunity.
-The parent/carer may also need to support Karen to arrange training with the most appropriate qualified person e.g. stoma care etc. The safety of the attendee should be discussed with the parents/carers.
+The manager will arrange training at the earliest opportunity.
+The parent/carer may also need to support the manager to arrange training with the most appropriate qualified person e.g. stoma care etc. The safety of the attendee should be discussed with the parents/carers.
 If staff require training, it may be necessary for training to be undertaken before the person can attend.
 This is to protect the attendee and provide the best possible care.